Archdiocese of New York: Prelature

-The ecclesiastical province includes all of New York State, except for Fishers Island, which is part of the Province of Hartford.
-As such, the metropolitan archbishop possesses certain limited authority over the suffragan sees of the province (see Ecclesiastical Province § Catholic Church).
+The ecclesiastical province includes all of New York State, except for Fishers Island which is part of the Province of Hartford.

+As in any province, the metropolitan archbishop possesses certain limited authority over the suffragan sees. (see Ecclesiastical Province § Catholic Church).

 History

 1784 to 1808

 On November 26, 1784, Pope Pius VI erected the Apostolic Prefecture of the United States, creating a separate jurisdiction for the new United States from the Catholic Church of the United Kingdom.
-That same year, the new State of New York repealed the Colonial-era law prohibiting Catholic priests from residing in New York.
+That same year, the new State of New York repealed the colonial-era law prohibiting Catholic priests from residing in New York.

 With the anti-priest law repealed, the French consul, Hector St. John de Crevecoeur, organized a group of laymen in 1785 to open St. Peter's Parish in Manhattan, the first Catholic parish in New York City.
 The congregation purchased land for a new church from Trinity Church, supplement community donations with a gift of 1,000 silver pieces from King Charles III of Spain.
 The St. Peter's Church was dedicated in 1787; its worshippers included Sister Elizabeth Ann Seton and the philanthropist Pierre Toussaint.
 In 1800, the congregation opened a school at St. Peter's, the first Catholic school in New York.

 On November 6, 1789, Pius VI raised the Apostolic Prefecture of United States to the Diocese of Baltimore, headed by the first American bishop, John Carroll.
 For the next nine years, Carroll was in charge of the Catholic Church in New York State along with the rest of the nation.
 The second Catholic church in New York State, and the first outside of New York City, was St. Mary's Church in Albany, New York, founded in 1796.